 Entrepreneurs: Amy Feldman and Allison Costa

 Coverplay is a soft washable playpen cover that can be removed for easy cleaning.
-Fitting snugly over most standard size play yards, Coverplay offers a quick solution to add another layer of protection between your child and the germ-harboring surface of the play yard.
+Another layer of protection between your child and the germ-harboring surface of the play yard is offered by thea quick solution that Coverplay adds.

-Made of 95% cotton and 5% Lycra, Coverplay is machine-washable and easy to maintain.
-Indeed, throwing a Coverplay slipcover into the wash is much easier than trying to remove a spill that’s gone directly onto the play yard.
+Coverplay is machine-washable and made with of 5% Lycra and 95% cotton, and easy to maintain.
+Washing Coverplay slipcover is way easier compared to trying to remove a spill that’s gone directly onto the play yard.

 Coverplay comes in over 20 different patterns and colors, in a variety of styles and the fabric is durable yet soft to baby’s touch.